 The hardest part about it was that we had to dig out all of the existing landscaping.
 Even though it was a chance to fix some mistakes in landscaping, it had finally grown in beautifully, and I was in love with how it finally looked.
 Though, we are kind of suckers for punishment, so it is kind of par for the course.

 We had the concrete company come out.
-The hand dug the path way, and framed it out in one day.
+The hand dug the path way, and framed it out in one day for the new curved concrete walk.
 I felt bad for the guys digging.There were still a ton of huge roots left from where the Ash tree had been.

 The stone was delivered the second day, and the concrete was poured.
 We’ve had so much rain lately, we were praying for clear weather.